duyet/monorepo/apps/blog/_posts/2023/09/nvim-setup-2023.md

 It's been years since I first [started using neovim](https://blog.duyet.net/2021/06/neovim.html) and I've been updating it regularly ever since.

-One of the biggest changes I've made is adding some beautiful color schemes, which were forked from [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch).
+I made changes to it by adding more plugins and beautiful color schemes, which were originally forked from [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch).

-I also started managing all my packages using [packer.nvim](https://github.com/wbthomason/packer.nvim) which has made things a lot easier.
+I started managing all my packages using [packer.nvim](https://github.com/wbthomason/packer.nvim) which has made things a lot easier.
 If you ever forget a key binding, the [which-key.nvim](https://github.com/folke/which-key.nvim) plugin has been a lifesaver.
 And with the Copilot plugin, my coding productivity has skyrocketed.

 I also have to give a shoutout to [nvim-tree.lua](https://github.com/nvim-tree/nvim-tree.lua) for doing an amazing job and [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for helping me find what I need quickly and easily.